 2. Douglas Campbell, The Deliverance of God: An Apocalyptic Rereading of Justification in Paul (see my review on the Amazon.com page).
 Protestant Justification theology is primarily based on Paul’s letters to the Romans and Galatians.
 But, if there is a Gospel anchor for that theology, it might well be this passage.
 The typical Protestant commentary on this passage waxes poetical on the wonders of God’s gracious justification of sinful and “depraved” humanity — thus falling into the many traps of that theology laid bare by Campbell in his book.
-If the preacher desires an alternative to a Justification reading of this passage, Campbell’s book might be a good place to start (or, since it’s 1200 pages, you might want to check the Reformation Sunday page on Romans 3 to see when I’ve had time to discuss it further).
+If the preacher desires an alternative to a Justification reading of this passage, Campbell’s book might be a good place to start (or, since it’s 1200 pages, you might want to check the Reformation Sunday page on Romans 3 where I’ve discussed it further).

 3. James Alison, “Justification and the Constitution of Consciousness: a new look at Romans and Galatians,” in New Blackfriars, vol 71 no 834 Jan 1990, pp 17-27.
 Alison pairs this parable with Paul’s point in Romans 3:20-26 — which is a fortuitous pairing for Lutherans whose observation of “Reformation Sunday” often falls within the days of Proper 25 and includes Romans 3 as the Second Lesson (see Reformation Day).
 Alison is also using Jean-Michel Oughourlian‘s interdividual psychology from The Puppet of Desire.
 Such are the threads brought together in the following excerpt: